 The first step to exploring the Vine is to attend some of our Sunday group practice sessions, generally held from 10:00 to 11:15am Central Time.
 These sessions typically include 25 minutes of zazen, and a dharma talk by the teachers followed by questions and discussion.

 After attending some Sunday sessions, if you feel a resonance with the teachers, the teaching, and the sangha, the next step is to request an application.
+Contact us here to receive an application.
 Once you complete and return the application to us, we'll review it and if your experience and interest seem like a good fit, we'll arrange a meeting via Zoom.

 The monthly tuition fee of $130 USD includes access to the online study platform, practice and sangha engagement forums, dharma talks, daily group zazen, online retreats, and regular meetings (usually weekly) with one of the teachers.
-Openings for those in need of a scholarship may also be available.
+Partial scholarships may also be available.